Fyrestar/THREE.StaticMesh/README.md

 # THREE.StaticMesh
-Lightweight mesh class for faster rendering and to reduce memory.
+Lightweight mesh class for faster rendering and to reduce memory, no core modifications required.